yukasugimoto/TECH-BASE-Internship/README.md

 # YukasBox
-the main of this repository is my works in TECH-BASE internship
+this repository is my works in TECH-BASE internship